Tyrrrz/Gress/Readme.md

 var asFraction = fiftyPercent.Fraction; // 0.5 (double)
 ```

-Using `IProgress<Percentage>` allows an operation to communicate its progress to the caller without relying on any semantic assumptions:
+Using `Percentage` in your `IProgress<T>` handlers lets you communicate progress updates without making any assumptions about their semantics:

 ```csharp
 using Gress;